CragglesG/waveband/README.md

   - [SDR-Weather](#sdr-weather)
 - [Website](#website)

-## What is Waveband?

-Waveband is an upcoming Hack Club YSWS where you ship a program that uses an RTL-SDR dongle, and we ship one out to you!
-If you're in the [Hack Club Slack](https://hackclub.com/slack), you can check out the [Waveband FAQ](https://hackclub.slack.com/docs/T0266FRGM/F0823BZ4X1Q) for more info.

-If you're interested in participating, please RSVP [here](https://airtable.com/appgaxO7wo2xGGIir/pag6C6wGzrVLAUJdL/form).
+## What's a YSWS?

+A "You Ship, We Ship" is a type of program for teenagers run by [Hack Club](https://hackclub.com).
+During a YSWS, teenagers can create their own program in return for a free prize.
+To participate in this YSWS, you'll need to create a program that uses an RTL-SDR dongle in a unique way, and in return, we'll ship one out to you!

+## What's an RTL-SDR dongle?

+An RTL-SDR dongle is a small USB device that can receive radio waves anywhere from 24MHz-1.7GHz in frequency.
+This means it can pick up on FM radio, aircraft signals, weather balloon data, phone signals, amateur radio, and more!
+It can even recieve TV broadcasts in Europe!
+The name RTL-SDR comes from the name of the chip used in these models – the RTL2823U – and the type of radio which it is: a _Software-Defined Radio_.
+Software-defined radios can be controlled entirely using code, and that's what makes them so powerful!

+## How can I get started?

+Getting started with Waveband and RTL-SDR is easy!
+For the purpose of this YSWS, you won't need to install any drivers or additional software, as you can test your program using the Waveband API.
+Firstly, you need to come up with an idea.
+This can be anything that uses an RTL-SDR dongle, as long as you can spend ~9hrs working on it.
+Next, you need to implement your idea!
+You might need to do a bit of research if you've chosen an ambitious idea or you're new to SDR.
+You can use any language and tools you want, as long as a large portion of code is written by you.
+Feel free to ask in #waveband in the [Hack Club Slack](https://hackclub.com/slack) for help if you need it.
+Finally, you can submit your project!
+You'll need to have created some sort of demo for this; if your project contains a web interface, then you should host it online.
+If it doesn't, a video and installation instructions should suffice.

-## Waveband API
+## What's the Waveband API?

-The Waveband API is an easy way to test your project without a physical dongle.
-It provides access to FM Radio, ADS-B, and HAM Radio data collected in real-time using a remote dongle.
-If you're using Python, JavaScript, or Rust, you can use one of the pre-built [libraries](api/README.md).
-If not, you'll need to interact with the API directly.
+The Waveband API is an easy way to test your project using data from a remote dongle.
+You'll need a token to use the API, which you can get by running `/waveband` anywhere in the [Hack Club Slack](https://hackclub.com/slack).
+If you're using Python, JavaScript, or Rust, there are libraries available to make it easy to receive data from the API.
+You can find them [here](api/README.md).
+If not, you'll have to check out the Waveband API Specification and communicate with the API yourself.

 ### Waveband API Specification